gamermount56/sdk-readme/README.md

 Magic!
 Also, a lot of awesome computer vision (=

 The Osmo base holds your iPad up vertically.
-The red plastic thing you put on top of the iPad has a mirror in it.
-That mirror points the front facing camera down towards the table so that we can *see* what the player is doing in front of the iPad (drawing, throwing tiles down, or putting together coding blocks in order).
+The red plastic thing (we call it the red reflector) you put on top of the iPad has a mirror in it.
+That mirror reflects the front facing camera down towards the table so that we can *see* what the player is doing in front of the iPad (drawing, throwing tiles down, or putting together coding blocks in order).

 ![osmo_reflector](Images/Intro/reflector.jpg)